danielePala/sosi/README.md

 Conformance
 -------
-As stated in X.225 Section 9.1 (
+As stated in X.225 Section 9.1 (Static conformance requirements)

 "A system claiming conformance to this Recommendation | International Standard shall exhibit external behaviour consistent with having implemented an SPM for the kernel functional unit together with either or both of the half-duplex and the duplex functional units."

 In accordance to the above statement, sosi implements only the kernel, half duplex and duplex functional units.
 This means that the SPDUs supported and implemented by sosi are:

 * CN  - CONNECT
 * OA  - OVERFLOW ACCEPT